top of page

 COMMUNITY HEALTH

-HFA provides health seminars, group workshops, and screenings in order to promote the wellness of the medically disadvantaged in the Chicagoland area.
+HFA provides health seminars, group workshops, and screenings to promote the wellness of the medically disadvantaged in the Chicagoland area.
 Working in partnership with state and local health organizations and professionals, HFA educates youth, adults, and seniors on public health issues such as Hepatitis B, cancer, diabetes, arthritis, osteoporosis, hypertension, and mental health issues in a culturally and linguistically appropriate way.
-Every year Hanul also provides free flu vaccines and shingles vaccines for Koreans and its neighboring residents.

 bottom of page